dashpay/docs-platform/docs/tutorials/tui/index.md

 ![Load masternode success](./img/identities/identity-load-mn-3-success.png)

-Refresh the screen to see the identity by pressing `q` to return to the main screen and then reopening the Identities screen by pressing `i`.
+Refresh the screen to see the identity by pressing `q` to return to the main screen, and then reopen the Identities screen by pressing `i`.

 ![Load masternode refreshed screen](./img/identities/identity-load-mn-4-refresh.png)